-Adding the MVI56-GEC module to the project
+Your first task is to add the MVI71-GEC module to the project.

-- 1 Use the mouse to select DEFAULT MODULE in the tree view, and then click the right mouse button to open a shortcut menu. - 2 On the shortcut menu, choose CHOOSE MODULE TYPE.
+1 Use the mouse to select "Default Module" in the tree view, and then click the right mouse button to open a shortcut menu.

+2 On the shortcut menu, choose "Choose Module Type".
 This action opens the Choose Module Type dialog box.